 Recommended by: Giulia at Smalland Travel for Kids

 Where: In the North of Bali, you’ll find heaven on earth.
 4.5 hours of a drive from Denpasar, 3.5 hours from Ubud.
-It worths to do few stops while driving, especially in Munduk village.
+It is worth it to do a few stops while driving, especially in Munduk village.

 What is the to do in Pemuteran?
-Diving and snorkelling, it’s the easiest and closest point to Menjangan Island.
+Diving and snorkelling are fun activities to try, it’s the easiest and closest point to Menjangan Island.
 If you don’t, just relax drinking fresh juices on our favourite beautiful little black beach of the whole island.
 My kids, 4 yo and 10 yo, had so much fun riding ponies on the beach… and swimming with them in the water!

 Where to stay: We loved Taman Sari Bali Resort & Spa, it’s the greatest escape with its restaurant and tables “piers dans ‘eau”, but we’ve also enjoyed Hotel Pondok Sari, pools and restaurant, for an excellent lunch directly on the beach, under the shadow of mangroves!

 We will come back for sure, it’s the best spot to avoid horrific traffic in Bali during high season in August.